Unwritten Law: Here's to the Mourning (2004–2005)

+Me and Scott just couldn’t see these things out.
+We couldn’t even look at each other.
+So the band decided to let me go.

+Youman would go on to play in various groups, including The Rattlesnake Aces, Demasiado, Underminded, and Black President.

+Brooks Wackerman of Bad Religion and Tony Palermo of Pulley would fill in on drums for several shows.

-Shortly after the release of Music in High Places founding drummer Wade Youman was ejected from the band due to personal and professional issues.
-Wade later went on to Join The Rattlesnake Aces.
-For the recording of their next album Here's to the Mourning drummers Adrian Young of No Doubt and Tony Palermo of Pulley joined the band in the studio.
+For the recording of their next album Here's to the Mourning, Palermo and Adrian Young of No Doubt would join the band in the studio.
 The band got along so well with Palermo that by the time of the album's release in 2005 he had joined as their permanent drummer.
 Much of the lyrics on the album were co-written by singer Scott Russo's girlfriend Aimee Allen, with whom he formed the side project Scott & Aimee.
-Allen and Linda Perry contributed to the writing of the album's lead single "Save Me (Wake Up Call)," which reached No. 5 on US modern rock charts.
-This was followed by the single "She Says."
+Allen and Linda Perry contributed to the writing of the album's lead single "Save Me (Wake Up Call)", which reached No. 5 on US modern rock charts.
+This was followed by the single "She Says".
+The band's song Celebration Song was featured in the soundtracks of Need For Speed: Underground 2 and MX vs. ATV Unleashed.

+In November 2004, the group was banned from CBGB's New York.
+Russo was smoking a cigarette on stage in between songs, violating New York smoking laws, his monitors were subsequently turned off.
+Later on during the show Russo lit up another cigarette, and the lights were turned off.
+The band continued to play in the dark.

-In March 2005 guitarist Rob Brewer was fired from Unwritten Law after a physical altercation on stage with Russo.
-Russo and other band members collectively decided to remove Brewer from the band.
-The band chose not to replace him and continued on as a 4-piece.
+In March 2005, Brewer was fired from the band after a physical altercation on stage with Russo during a performance at the House of Blues in Anaheim, California.
+Describing Brewer as irreplaceable, Russo and the other band members chose not to replace him and continued on as a 4-piece.
 They continued to tour in support of Here's to the Mourning across the United States as well as internationally.